rorywalsh/vscabbage/readme.md

 Once the command palette is open, you can start typing the name of the command you want to execute.
 For example, you can type "Cabbage" to filter the commands related to the Cabbage extension.
 Select the desired command from the list to execute it.
 Below are the commands currently provided.

+### Running

 1. **Launch Cabbage**
-   - Launches the Cabbage application.
+   - Hitting save on any .csd file that contains a valid Cabbage JSON section will launch teh instrument UI in a new tab.

 2. **Edit Mode**
    - Toggles the edit mode for the Cabbage interface.
+When in edit mode users can right-click to show the context menu, whereupon they can select a widget to add to the UI.

+### Formatting

 3. **Format Document**
    - Formats the current document according to Cabbage formatting rules.

 4. **Expand Cabbage section**
    - Expands the Cabbage section in the current document for easier editing.

+### Configuration

 5. **Select Sampling Rate**
    - Opens a prompt to select the audio sampling rate for the project.